pyscaffold/dsproject-demo/README.md

    ```

 > **_NOTE:_**  The conda environment will have demo-dsproject installed in editable mode.
-> Some changes, e.g. in `setup.cfg` might require you to run `pip install -e .` again.
+> Some changes, e.g. in `setup.cfg`, might require you to run `pip install -e .` again.

 Optional and needed only once after `git clone`: